samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 Powered by magic, this iron coach has a flamethrower turret mounted atop it.

 The coach can accommodate up to two Medium creatures.
-An iron hatch in the vehicle’s underbelly grants access.
+An iron hatch in the vehicle's underbelly grants access.
 Narrow slits in the front, sides, and back of the coach allow its occupants to see outside.
 A creature in the coach has [Three-Quarters Cover](/sources/dnd/free-rules/rules-glossary#Cover) against attacks and other effects that originate outside it.

 The coach is designed for a crew of two: a driver and a gunner.
 The driver can take the [Utilize](/sources/dnd/free-rules/rules-glossary#UtilizeAction) action to move and turn the coach, which has a Speed of 30 feet, using levers and pedals inside.
 The gunner can use the Flamethrower action to aim and fire it.